ChistaDATA/chista-asabru/README.md

 ./build_libs.sh
 ```
 ##### Set environment variables
-The asabru proxy configuration is based on an xml file.
+The asabru proxy configuration is based on a xml file.
 This file can be fetched from remote or from local

 Remote configuration
 ```